Interfiber/system-rs/README.md

 # System.rs
-A Library for running shell command in rust
+A Library for running shell commands in rust

 ## Description
 System.rs allows you to run native system command from rust.
 But why not just use the Command